Scaryman/42-libft/README.md

 Applies the function f to each character of the string given as argument to create a "fresh" new string with **malloc** resulting from the successive applications of f.
 ### Return Value
-The "fresh" string created from the successive applications of f.
+Returns the "fresh" string created from the successive applications of f.
 ## [ft_strmapi](ft_strmapi.c)
 `char * ft_strmapi(char const *s, char (*f)(unsigned int, char))`

 Applies the function f to each character of the string passed as argument by giving its index as first argument to create a "fresh" new string with **malloc** resulting from the successive applications of f.
 ### Return Value
-The "fresh" string created from the successive applications of f.
+Returns the "fresh" string created from the successive applications of f.
 ## [ft_putnbr](ft_putnbr.c)
 `void ft_putnbr(int n)`